 - Host MongoDB applications on elite hardware configurations for top performance

-- Utilize the expertise of the world’s largest web host for managed security
+- Use the expertise of the world’s most prominent web host for managed security

 - Configure VPS and dedicated server plans with custom runtime environments

 - Save money over public cloud options and rely on an industry-leading company